Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 Cat’s claws were created for a good purpose, but sometimes, they can get lethal and compromising.

-These claws are designed with a unique protective sheath to retract to when they are inactive.
+These claws are designed with a unique protective sheath to retract when inactive.

-When the claws are not in use, a cat will retract by pulling the tip of its toe.
+When the claws are not used, a cat will retract by pulling the tip of its toe.
 This mechanism will unsheathe the claws.

 It also makes the foot wider than usual because it has been turned into a weapon.
 However, for one reason or another, claws in some cats cannot retract.